British Rail Class 86: Vintage Trains

 In 2008, privately owned and preserved 86259 was returned to service on the main line, regaining the name of its owner Les Ross.
 It was operated on occasional charters by Vintage Trains from their base at Tyseley and, from 2011, was based at Willesden and available for ad-hoc charters.
 By August 2011, it had covered 5.7 million miles in service.
 It is currently cleared for operation at up to 100 mph.

-86259 is no longer connected to Vintage Trains.

 Virgin Trains

-The Virgin Trains group was formed of two franchises: CrossCountry and InterCity West Coast.
+The Virgin Rail Group operated two franchises: CrossCountry and InterCity West Coast.

 CrossCountry

-The CrossCountry franchise inherited a fleet of 19 locomotives.
+Virgin CrossCountry inherited a fleet of 19 locomotives.
 These were employed on various services, such as Birmingham New Street to Manchester Piccadilly, Liverpool, Edinburgh or Glasgow Central.
 Other services continued south to Birmingham International, whilst others originated from Preston.
 At Birmingham New Street and Preston, in particular, it was common for the Class 86 locomotive to be removed and replaced with a Class 47 diesel locomotive, before the service continued south to destinations such as Bristol, Penzance, Reading, Brighton, Poole and Weymouth.

 From 1998 onwards, locomotives began to be outshopped in the new Virgin Trains red and black livery.
 However, a few locomotives retained the old InterCity livery.

 In mid-2001, Virgin CrossCountry started to introduce new Class 220 Voyager and Class 221 Super-Voyager units.
 These new trains enabled Virgin to start to retire its older traction.
 Several of the early withdrawals were transferred to other operators, such as nos.
 86234 and 86242 to Anglia Railways.
 However, the majority of locomotives were retained in service until September 2002, when virtually the entire fleet was withdrawn en masse.
 Prior to this, Virgin had specially repainted no. 86253 in InterCity livery to commemorate its final few months in traffic.
-The final Cross-Country operated service was actually operated by no. 86233, from the West-Coast fleet, which had been repainted in original electric blue livery a few weeks earlier.
+The final CrossCountry operated service was actually operated by no. 86233, from the West-Coast fleet, which had been repainted in original electric blue livery a few weeks earlier.

 Since withdrawal from traffic, several locomotives have been scrapped at Immingham Railfreight Terminal.
 A few locomotives were sold to other operators for further use, such as no. 86253 to Network Rail and nos.
 86231/251 to Fragonset Railways.
 One locomotive, no. 86249, was retained by Virgin until late-2004, as a driver-training locomotive at Polmadie depot in Glasgow.